The Beatles had arrived in Sydney, Australia on 11 June 1964, but didn't perform there until this day.

 Paul McCartney was forced to twice stop the group's performance to ask the audience not to throw sweets; both times he was ignored and a new candy hailstorm greeted the band.

-18 June 1964 was McCartney's 22nd birthday, and after the concert a party was held back at the Chevron.
+18 June 1964 was McCartney's 22nd birthday, and after the concert a party was held back at the Sheraton.
 Also present were 17 girls who had won the Daily Mirror newspaper's "Why I would like to be a guest at a Beatle's birthday party" competition.
 Ringo passed out drunk at 3am the following morning.